sgraham/sgraham.github.io/_posts/2023-04-11-fast-updates.markdown

 But!
 You do also want to be able to tweak e.g. string constants, so things in `.rodata`/`.rdata` need to be updated to their new values.
-This wasn't entirely obvious, as `dyibicc` inherited `chibicc`s lack of distinguishing `.rodata` data from `.data` data.
+This wasn't entirely obvious, as `dyibicc` inherited `chibicc`'s lack of distinguishing `.rodata` data from `.data` data.
 They're somewhat teased apart now, but there's likely more to do there.

-It then becomes fuzzy and requires understanding user-intent if you e.g. have an array of function pointers that's globally initialized.
-Specifically, this is a reference from `.data` into `.text` or from variable into constant.
+It becomes fuzzy and requires understanding user-intent if you e.g. have an array of function pointers that's globally initialized.
+Specifically, a reference from `.data` into `.text`, or to put it another way from "variable" into "constant".
 In the current implementation, those will not update properly.
 When a new implementation of a function is linked in, and the old one removed, the new function will be at a different address.
 But the random `void*` stashed away in an array no longer has any real association with that function (at least by name) so the array will end up forever pointing to the first implementation of the